Clayton Moore: The Lone Ranger

-In 1949, Moore's work in the Ghost of Zorro serial drew the attention of George W. Trendle, co-creator and producer of a popular radio series titled The Lone Ranger.
+In 1949, Moore's work on the Ghost of Zorro serial drew the attention of George W. Trendle, co-creator and producer of a popular radio series titled The Lone Ranger.
 The series' running plot involved the exploits of a mysterious former Texas Ranger, the sole survivor of a Ranger posse ambushed by a gang of outlaws, who roamed the West with his Indian companion Tonto to battle evil and help the downtrodden.
 When Trendle brought the radio program to television, Moore landed the title role.
 With the "March of the Swiss Soldiers" finale from Rossini's William Tell overture as their theme music, Moore and co-star Jay Silverheels made history as the stars of the first Western written specifically for television.
 The Lone Ranger soon became the highest-rated program to that point on the fledgling ABC network and its first true hit.
 It earned an Emmy Award nomination in 1950.

 Moore was replaced in the third season by John Hart, reportedly due to a contract dispute, but he returned for the final two seasons.
 Moore later said he received no explanation from the producers as to why he was replaced or why he was rehired.
 The fourth season of The Lone Ranger was again filmed in black and white; however, the fifth and final season of the series was the only one to be shot in color.
 In all, Moore starred in 169 of the 221 episodes produced.